20 Differentiated Instruction Strategies and Examples [+ Downloadable List]All Posts

-Prodigy, for example, is a hyper-engaging way to gamify math class in a way that

-    worksheets simply cannot. 👇
+Prodigy Math Game, for example, is an engaging way to gamify math class in a way that worksheets simply cannot. 👇

-    To familiarize students with the idea of differentiated learning, you may find

-    it beneficial to explain that not everyone builds skills and processes

-    information the same way.
+To familiarize students with the idea of differentiated learning, you may find it beneficial to explain that not everyone builds skills and processes information the same way.

 Talking about your own strengths and weaknesses is one way of doing this.